Let’s face it, debt is stressful. The sooner you begin to make changes to get out of debt, the better your quality of life.

 6. Refinance student loans to get a lower rate

-Lowering interest rates on student loans could save thousands of dollars.
-Student loan debt has reached 1.5 trillion dollars.
 Perfect credit is not required to refinance student loans.
-You could get a new student loan rate as low as 2.91% APR.
-With steep rates on your federal and private student loans, or Parent PLUS loans, it's easy to save money by refinancing to a PenFed loan.
-Pay off student loans fast by refinancing.
+You could get a new student loan rate as low as 3.24% APR.
+With steep rates on your federal and private student loans, or Parent PLUS loans, it’s easy to save money by refinancing to a SoFi student loan.
+SoFi student loans do not charge application or origination fees plus, there are no pre-payment penalties.

 7. Settle collection debt